 Best Places to see Rothschild Giraffes in the Wild in Uganda are Murchison Falls Park, Kidepo Valley Park, Lake Mburo Park.
 The endangered Rothschild now called the Nubian Giraffe (aka Baringo, or Uganda Giraffes) are thriving and growing in numbers in their Natural Environment in Uganda.

-This is especially true in Murchison Falls National Park, where there are now over 1,550 Rothschild now known as Nubian (aka Baringo, or Ugandan) Giraffes.
+It is especially true in Murchison Falls National Park, where there are now over 1,550 Rothschild now known as Nubian (aka Baringo, or Ugandan) Giraffes.
 Do not let all the different names confuse you.
 It is the same species of Giraffe.
 They are Genetically Identical – so call them what you want – Nubian – Rothschild – Baringo or Uganda Giraffe.